AGREEMENT BY AND BETWEEN

 D. Employees shall submit vacation schedules by March 31 of each year.
 An employee may not select a total of more than 2 weeks of vacation during July and August.
-Vacation schedules submitted by March 31 shall be awarded on the basis of seniority and subject to manpower requirements of the Authority.
+Vacation schedules submitted by March 31 shall be awarded on the basis of seniority within job description and subject to manpower requirements of the Authority.
 Thereafter, a two (2) week period shall be allowed for claiming any unused vacation available during July or August.
 Claims for unused vacation allotments in July or August shall be awarded on the basis of manpower requirements of the Authority.
 All other vacation schedules submitted after April 1 shall be awarded on the basis of manpower requirements of the Authority on a first-come, first-served basis.
 No vacation leave shall be approved unless made two (2) weeks in advance, unless waived by the Authority.

-E. All vacations shall be scheduled giving preference wherever possible to seniority after taking into consideration assignments, manpower requirements and plant operations.
+E. All vacations shall be scheduled giving preference wherever possible to seniority after taking into consideration job functions, manpower requirements and plant operations.
 Once a vacation request has been approved for the employee, there shall be no changes in the approved vacation period, either by the employee or by the EMUA, unless mutually agreed to by both the employee and the EMUA.

 F. An employee who is entitled to vacation leave at the time of his retirement shall receive the earned vacation which has not been taken.
 In the event that an employee who is entitled to